 24 And my wrath shall wax hot, and I will kill you with the sword; and your wives shall be widows, and your children fatherless.

-Now this is the part where I realized hat the Lord has a pattern that he uses – he references his own law.
-In the same chapter of Isaiah, three verses later, the judgement is pronounced:
+Now this is the part where I realized hat the Lord has a pattern that He uses – He references His own law.
+In the same chapter of Isaiah, three verses later, the judgment is pronounced:

 But if ye refuse and rebel, ye shall be devoured with the sword: for the mouth of the Lord hath spoken it.